 Once your company is registered and has obtained a tax identification number, you can distribute dividends to the shareholders.
 If not, you will need to set up a subsidiary in Hong Kong to do so.

 There are a few things you need to determine first:

-- Frequency of dividend payment – will it be a one-time payment or annual?
+- Frequency of dividend payment – will it be a one-time payment or an annual one?

 - How much you will pay per share – this is determined by the company’s Board of Directors

 - The dividend payment date – the exact date you issue dividends

 Step 1: Set up a Hong Kong bank account

 As dividend payments must be paid in Hong Kong currency, it’s necessary that you set up a Hong Kong bank account for dividend payments.
 This helps remove the burden of currency exchange for your company and provides your Hong Kong shareholders with a more convenient way to receive their dividends.

 Along with that, dividend payments must be reported on your company’s annual return, so having a bank account makes it easier for you to record transactions and keep track of cash flow.

 Hong Kong has a number of reputable banks that offer excellent banking services.
-When opening a bank account, you will need to provide the following information:
+When opening a bank account in Hong Kong, you will need to provide the following information: